hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-6.md

 * You'll then use Consul to enable automatic clustering.
 * You'll then run a job that registers its tasks as Consul sevices and uses Consul Connect.
 * You'll see how the tasks find each other with Consul's service discovery.
-* You'll do all this in the [Nomad Multi-Server Cluster](https://play.instruqt.com/hashicorp/invite/igeavsouomb2) Instruqt track.
+* You'll do all this in the **Nomad Multi-Server Cluster** Instruqt track.
+* Your instructor will provide a link to it.

 ???
 * Now, you will run the Instruqt lab "Nomad Multi-Server Cluster"